just-a-miner/moreepochs/README.md

 Be aware, that some software can prevent straps from working.
 For example tool named "HwInfo" does that, if you started it once, straps won't have effect on mining speed until you reboot your rig.
-Also make sure that you didn't set manual memory timings in AMD Radeon Software, this also doesn't allow straps to work.

 Please note that both -rxboost and -strap can crash/freeze your rig because